mpanighetti/dnd5e-classes/README.md

  ## Compatibility

  This content was written to be compatible with Dungeons & Dragons 5th Edition.
+This document uses "species" in place of "race" where used in the _Systems Reference Document_.

  ## License